What is a Freestanding Woodstove?

 As basic as that definition is, there’s actually a great deal of engineering, new technology and testing involved in making today’s woodstoves.
-They are very efficient heaters (in the 90% efficient range, like gas or oil furnaces.)
+They are very efficient heaters (in the 90% efficiency range, like gas or oil furnaces.)
 Because they use renewable fuel (wood) which is found everywhere, this “old technology heater” is an excellent choice for home heating in the 21st Century.

 A “free-standing” woodstove means that the stove is not installed into a fireplace.
 (That type of woodstove is called a fireplace insert.
 Some freestanding stoves are on legs, others on pedestals, but all sit at least a few inches above the floor.

 Venting Free Standing Wood Stoves